CMDT/TimeSeriesDataCapture/README.md

 To host the database first you will to sign up to [Heroku](https://signup.heroku.com)

 ### Hosting
-From the Heroku dashboard create a new application, name the app database and choose the appropriate region.
+From the Heroku dashboard create a new application, name the app, and choose the appropriate region.

+To install mLab MongoDb navigate to [mongolab addons page](https://elements.heroku.com/addons/mongolab), and install ensuring the add-on is added to the newly craeted app